Elena23/VRL-Tutorials/first-plugin.md

 	    public String doSomething() {
-	        return "Congratulation! "
+	        return "Congratulations! "
-	                + "Your new project work!";
+	                + "Your new project works!";
 	    }
 	}